TheMightyAmondee/CustomTokens/README.md

 - Anniversary of the player, split into two tokens, AnniversaryDay and AnniversarySeason
 - YearsMarried
 - DeathCount
 - DeathCountMarried, an extension of DeathCount that tracks how many times a player has died after being married.
+- DeathCountPK, (provides a more accurate value than the DeathCount token for use in the PlayerKilled event)
+- DeathCountMarriedPK, an extension of DeathCountPK that tracks how many times a player has died after being married.
+- PassOutCount, how many times a player has passed out.

 ### Using Custom Tokens:
 - SMAPI must be installed